 It’s hard to believe, but some of us remember when a long-distance call cost more than a local call.
 At one time the cost was so great, people held off making those calls!.
 Holiday phone calls were a very big deal.

-Today it’s easy to pick up the phone or hook up to Skype to call New Mexico or New Guinea.
+Today it’s easy to pick up the phone or hook up to Skype to call New York New Mexico or New Guinea from most places in the world.

 As a result, some people don’t realize they’re talking to another time zone.
 Calling at 3:30 PM seems reasonable … unless you happen to be in Los Angeles and you’re calling me in Philadelphia.
 At 6:30 I’m thinking about my dinner or my Zumba class.